Charlie67j/wginstall/README.md

-# wginstall
+# wginstall = WireGuard Install

-This is a script to install and configure WireGuard on an Ubuntu Server
+This is a script to install and configure WireGuard on an Ubuntu, Debian or CentOS Server.